-Taya Kyle on Fighting with Faith and Humor
+Taya Kyle Interview: Fighting with Faith and Humor

 Everything would be better now, she thought.
 The worst was behind them.
 Life was good.
 They’d made it through things that would break most couples, and come out on top.
 Their marriage was stronger than ever, their kids had their dad back, and the future was theirs – until the gates of Hell opened up and sent Evil straight to them.

 She’d been prepared for the worst on other days, but that day was supposed to be a good one.
 It had been perfectly normal right up until the moment she realized her husband Chris Kyle and his best friend, Chad Littlefield, had been murdered.

 In the six years since tragedy found her, Taya Kyle has experienced the worst and the best of humanity.
 The worst has brought its top guns into the battle to destroy her but she’s got faith as her ammo, and it’s always been the stronger weapon.